 Did I mention that both NordVPN and Surfshark VPN offer a 30-day money-back guarantee with all plans?

 This allows you to test both VPNs risk-free for 30 days.
-Therefore you can purchase a subscription to both VPNs, and then simply cancel the one you don’t want.
+Therefore you can purchase a subscription to both VPNs and then simply cancel the one you don’t want.
 In a sense, they both work as free trial VPNs within the 30-day refund window.

-Note: We also have a dedicated guide showing the best VPN coupons, if you want to see other deals and discounts.
+We also have a dedicated guide showing the best VPN coupons, if you want to see other deals and discounts.

 That wraps up this Surfshark VPN vs NordVPN comparison.
 Stay safe and secure online, and feel free to drop a comment below about either of these two VPNs!